rushikesh-garole/rushikesh-garole/README.md

 ###            Hi there 👋 I'm rushikesh garole

-  - ⚡ Fun fact: main github ac suspended their have my contributions 😢
+  - ⚡ My main GitHub account got suspended, despite having my valuable contributions there! 🚫😔
+  - Switching to this as my main account.
+Previous one got suspended.
+Asked GitHub for help.
+Excited to keep contributing!

 - 🌱 I’m currently learning java full stack
 - 💬 Ask me about ...s/w dev in java